Parents shouldn’t dilute formula amid shortage, pediatrician says

-Dr. Robin Darnell, a pediatrician at Kid Care Pediatrics in Kanawha City, West Virginia, said parents are handling the formula shortage by working together to find out which stores have the supplies they need.
+Dr. Robin Darnell, a pediatrician at Kid Care Pediatrics in Kanawha City, West Virginia, said parents are handling the formula shortage by working together to find out which stores have the supplies they need, WOWK reports.

 “We don’t want them to feel panic.
 I know they are starting to feel panic,” Darnell said, adding that parents call daily with questions related to the baby formula shortage.